grisuno/LazyOwn/README.md

     - The script should be run with the necessary privileges if required.

 ## lazynmap
 Runs the internal module `modules/lazynmap.sh` for multiple Nmap scans.

+This method executes the `lazynmap` script, using the current working directory and the `rhost` parameter from the `self.params` dictionary as the target IP.
+If `rhost` is not set, it prints an error message.

+:return: None

+## batchnmap
+Runs the internal module `modules/lazynmap.sh` for multiple Nmap scans.

 This method executes the `lazynmap` script, using the current working directory